sanskar-singh-2403/Contact-Manager/README.md

 # Contant-Manager
-A simple reaact website where you can store your contacts list with their email
+A simple react website where you can store your contacts